Skip to content

 The Array-Subscript Operator

-Array-subscript operator [] allows access to an individual character in a string.
+The array-subscript operator [] and at() allow access to an individual character in a string.

 string str1 = "know";